 - Prepaid programs

-The states offering prepaid tuition contracts covering in-state tuition will allow you to transfer the value of your contract to private and out-of-state colleges (although you may not get full value depending on the particular state).
+States offering prepaid tuition contracts covering in-state tuition will allow you to transfer the value of your contract to private and out-of-state colleges.
+However, depending on the particular state, you may not get full value.

 The tax law now permits higher education institutions to offer their own 529 prepaid programs.
 These will allow you to target your tuition prepayment to the sponsoring institution (or group of institutions).
 The Private College 529 Plan is the only such program currently in operation, and you must check to see what restrictions they may place on the colleges covered by the plan.